ptoner/freedom-for-data/README.md

 * IPFS will contain:
     * A JSON representation of your data.

-* UI and tests shouldn't care that it's a blockchain app.

 * Your actual javascript app (React, Angular, whatever) won't care that it's dealing with a DApp.
-It's going to make very simple requests.
+    - The js files can also be deployed to IPFS.

+* Makes very simple requests that can be used in your own DApps.